newsdev/ai2html/README.md

   - <span style="font-variant: small-caps">Default</span>: `no`
   - Specifying `yes` on this setting causes the text in the file to be rendered both on the image and in the html.
 This is useful for testing whether the placement of html text is consistent with the Illustrator file.

-*If you want to change the default settings, I have been using this [Google spreadsheet](http://bit.ly/1BP86RH) to change the view and change the settings.
-Feel free to make a copy of the spreadsheet for yourself to roll your own settings.*
+*If you want to edit the script to change the default settings, you may find it helpful to make a copy of this [Google spreadsheet](http://bit.ly/1BP86RH) which makes it easier to view and edit the settings.*

 ##### `ai2html-css`

 If you want to add some css that is always inserted into your html partial, include it in a text block somewhere in your Illustrator document, but not on an artboard.
-Make the first line of the text block reads `ai2html-css`.
+Make the first line of the text block read `ai2html-css`.
 The css will be added inside `<style>` tags so don’t include `<style>` tags in the text block.

 ##### `ai2html-js`

 If you want to add some javascript that is always inserted into your html partial, include it in a text block somewhere in your Illustrator document, but not on an artboard.
-Make the first line of the text block reads `ai2html-js`.
+Make the first line of the text block read `ai2html-js`.
 The js will be added at the end of all the html for each artboard.
-You will need to include the enclosing `script` tags in the text block.
+You will need to include the enclosing `<script>` tags in the text block.

 ##### `ai2html-html`

 If you want to add some html that is always inserted into your html partial, include it in a text block somewhere in your Illustrator document, but not on an artboard.
-Make the first line of the text block reads `ai2html-html`.
-The html will be added at the end of all the html for each artboard.
+Make the first line of the text block read `ai2html-html`.
+The html will be added at the end of all the divs for each artboard.

 ##### `ai2html-text`